salihkardan/ChoppedCassandraTests/README.md

 <a name="go"/>
 ### Go
 You need to use maven chop commands in order.
-First you need to create runner.jar file with **mvn chop:runner** command, then you need to deploy runner.jar file with **mvn chop:deploy** command.
-After deployment, invoke **mvn chop:setup** command to setup stack and clusters defined in stack.json file.
+First you need to create runner.jar file with **mvn chop:runner** command, then you need to invoke **mvn chop:setup** command to setup stack and clusters defined in stack.json file.
 Finally to start tests call **mvn chop:start** command.
+After your tests are finished you can destroy the stack with **mvn chop:destroy** command.